apache/apisix-dashboard/docs/deploy.md

 1. We need `Go` 1.13+ to be preinstalled.

-NOTE: You also need to install `Lua` 5.1+ if you want to use the Plugin Orchestration, we will optimize this part and remove the dependency about `Lua` in the future.
+NOTE: You also need to install `Lua` 5.1+ if you want to use the Plugin Orchestration, we will improve this part and remove Lua's dependency in the future.

 2. Check environment variables